esnet/iperf/docs/dev.rst

      nroff -Tascii -c -man src/iperf3.1 | ul | sed 's/^/   /' > iperf3.txt

-20. Commit documentation changes after viewing the rendered HTML, and deplkoy a new build of the documentation to GitHub Pages.
+20. Commit documentation changes after viewing the rendered HTML, and deploy a new build of the documentation to GitHub Pages.

 21. Update the version number in ``configure.ac`` to some post-release number (with a "+") and regenerate::